Two-Stage Robust Optimal Operation of Distribution Networks Considering Renewable Energy and Demand Asymmetric Uncertainties: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{istribution} networks (DNs) are increasingly integrating high shares of renewable energy sources (RESs).
+Distribution networks (DNs) are increasingly integrating high shares of renewable energy sources (RESs).
 The intermittent and volatile nature of RESs, along with the uncertainty in load demands, can affect both the economics and security of the networks \cite{impact_RESs}.
-For instance, failure to appropriately address uncertainty may increase operational costs due to actions such as load shedding, RESs curtailment, and the need for excessive reserves.
-Moreover, potential risks may incur, such as voltage violations and line overloading.
-These significant challenges to the optimal operation of DNs may undermine the transition to more sustainable energy systems.
+Failure to appropriately address uncertainty may increase operational costs due to actions such as load shedding, RESs curtailment, and the need for excessive reserves.
+Moreover, potential risks such as voltage violations and line overloading may occur.
+These significant challenges to the optimal operation of DNs may undermine the transition to more sustainable energy systems \cite{impact_RESs2}.
 Accordingly, numerous studies have been conducted to manage the uncertainties associated with RESs and load demands, aiming to develop robust operational strategies that enhance the cost-effectiveness and reliability of DNs.

 Most research on the optimal operation of DNs under uncertainty relies on varying levels of information about the random variables: complete, partial, or none at all.
 Ref.~\cite{TS_CC} models the wind power loss and line overloading as chance constraints using a truncated normal distribution, establishing a two-stage stochastic programming (SP) model for unit commitment.
 Ref.~\cite{SP_ED} presents a two-stage stochastic dynamic economic dispatch model that effectively addresses wind power uncertainty.
 This model improves cost efficiency and reliability by pre-dispatching generator output to avoid network congestion in the first stage and re-dispatching resources after the realization of the wind scenarios.
-Ref.~\cite{P_Q_stochastic} incorporates multiple correlations of RESs through probability distributions (PDs) and scenario analysis into a multi-time scale SP framework.
+Ref.~\cite{P_Q_stochastic} incorporates multiple correlations of RESs through probability distribution functions (PDFs) and scenario analysis into a multi-time scale SP framework.
 By managing slow- and fast-response resources to coordinate active and reactive power, the economical performance and the secure operation of the system are ensured under RESs uncertainty.
-SP features the need for PDs or uncertain scenarios, making its performance closely tied to the accuracy of PDs or the number of scenarios, which can be well guaranteed with an incredibly large amount of historical data.
+SP features the need for PDFs or uncertain scenarios, making its performance closely tied to the estimation of distributional information or the number of scenarios, which can be well guaranteed with an incredibly large amount of historical data.